freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-19.md

 id: 5d65f4cd2012114c7d7c57ec
 title: Part 19
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Also, create a <code>fightDragon</code> function that prints "Fighting dragon." to the console.
+Also, create a `fightDragon` function that prints "Fighting dragon." to the console.

 When you are finished, you can test out your program in the browser.

 </section>

 ## Instructions